FraGNNet/fragnnet/README.md

 python install_lib.py
 ```

-You can choose from two supported CUDA versions (11.8 and 12.1) or perform a CPU-only installation.
-Other CUDA versions (i.e. CUDA 12.x) may also work but were not tested.
+The scripts attempts to detect your CUDA version and install the appropriate packages.
+There are two supported CUDA versions (11.8 and 12.1).
+You can also manually specify the CUDA version using `--force-cuda XX.x` or perform a CPU-only installation with `--force-cpu`.
+Other CUDA versions (i.e. CUDA 12.x) may also install correctly but were not tested.
 All experiments in the paper were run using CUDA 11.8.

 ## Contributors